• Skip to primary navigation

 A close up of a bowl of brown rice

 • 2 cups cooked and cooled short grain brown rice.
-My method: add one cup brown rice to a pan along with 3 cups cold water, pinch salt and tablespoon oil, bring to a boil, cover, turn down to the lowest setting and simmer until tender, could be at least an hour, so I recommend making this in advance!).
+My method: add one cup brown rice to a pan along with 3 cups cold water, pinch salt and tbsp oil, bring to a boil, cover, turn down to the lowest setting and simmer until tender, could be at least an hour, so I recommend making this in advance!).

 • Spring Onions, or Scallions, sliced into rings.
 I find these give a much more subtle onion flavour than white onion.